fvwaldow/Railway-Disruptions-and-Road-Traffic-Dynamics-Evidence-from-the-2024-GDL-Strikes/README.md

 ## Limitations

-The decomposition uses aggregate traffic per station rather than station-specific seasonal and trend components, and does not control for weather, roadworks, or concurrent events — the black-ice event of 17 January 2024, visible as a sharp drop in the raw series, is one example of such confounding.
+The decomposition uses aggregate traffic per station rather than station-specific seasonal and trend components, and does not control for weather, roadworks, or concurrent events like the black-ice event of 17 January 2024, visible as a sharp drop in the raw series, is one example of such confounding.
 Results should be read as a preliminary, descriptive assessment of mode substitution rather than a causal estimate.